IfeBusola263/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions gives execute permission to only dir exclude files 12-directory_permissions makes dir and set mode simultanously 13-change_group changes file group owner to school
+11-directories_permissions gives execute permission to only dir exclude files 12-directory_permissions makes dir and set mode simultanously 13-change_group changes file group owner to school 100-change_owner_and_group changes ownwer and group for all files and dir